 They cruised slowly and silently away from the spot where they had crossed the deep scattering layer.
 The pings from the sub with the ram quickly became more and more faint, though they could still hear them bouncing softly off the Prospect long after Cassandra reported that she could not hear the Grackle’s motors any more.

-Percy stood directly behind Gregory, carefully double checking his every move to make sure they did not accidentally sink below the boat’s crush depth.
+Percy stood directly behind Gregory, carefully double-checking his every move to make sure they did not accidentally sink below the boat’s crush depth.
 After an hour, she personally relieved Gregory in the dive plane control seat and sent him to his rack for a break.

 At three knots the Prospect’s motor made just enough noise that with the right filters in place on sonar, Hemi could hear the echo of the Prospect off the deep scattering layer above them.
 He showed Cassandra what to listen for, and pretty soon she could give a rough estimate of their depth below the mass of fish.
 It stayed above them for more than two hours, but then Cassandra told Percy she could hear it coming slowly down on top of them—the fish were beginning their daily vertical migration back down the water column to the safety of the deep, far below the capabilities of the Prospect.